csalazar-rj/rck-trn_github/README.md

 - Linking remote repository with local repository

-- sending modifications to github
+- sending modifications to github (old)
+- pulling modifications from github